ravicm/blackJack/README.md

 - Dealer stands on all 17's including soft 17.
 - Split allowed only once
 - Doubling is not allowed after Split.
+- I assume only one player and one dealer (code can be easily extended to mutliple players though).

 ##How to play:
 ----------